OpenVoiceOS/ovos-persona/README.md

 # List all loaded personas
 print(persona_service.personas)

-# Ask a question to a persona
+# Ask a persona a question
 response = persona_service.chatbox_ask("What is the speed of light?", persona="my_persona")
 print(response)
 ```